How a Tire Inflator Works: Parts, Functions and Buying Tips

 What Is the 3% Tire Rule?

 The 3% Tire Rule states tire pressure must differ by no more than 3% between front and rear tires.
-Regularly using a pressure gauge and air compressor guarantees proper inflation frequency, enhancing tire lifespan and safety.
+Regularly using a pressure gauge and air compressor helps maintain proper inflation, which extends tire lifespan and supports safe handling.

 How to Read Tire Inflator?

-To read your tire inflator, check the inflator gauge after inflation.
-Monitor tire pressure closely; a 1 PSI deviation can affect performance.
-Use the air compressor effectively, and remember to release pressure before detaching from the valve stem.
+Check the inflator gauge after inflation to confirm the pressure.
+Monitor tire pressure closely, since a 1 PSI deviation can affect performance.
+Use the air compressor as directed and remember to release pressure before detaching from the valve stem.

 Which Is Better, 150 Psi or 300 Psi?

-A 300 PSI inflator’s better for versatility and inflation speed, while a 150 PSI model offers cost efficiency and sufficient power for most users.
-Prioritize durability and maintenance tips based on your tire pressure needs.
+A 300 PSI inflator offers more versatility and faster inflation, while a 150 PSI model costs less and provides enough power for most everyday uses.
+Choose based on your tire pressure requirements and how often you plan to use the inflator.

 How Do Tire Inflators Work?